Skip to main content

 Signs your Child might be contagious

-Keep your child home if they show signs of a contagious illness, such as a sore throat, severe headache, eye discharge, prolonged cough, ear pain, or stomach issues like vomiting or diarrhea.
+When your child is contagious, keep your child home if they show signs of a contagious illness, such as a sore throat, severe headache, eye discharge, prolonged cough, ear pain, or stomach issues like vomiting or diarrhea.
 These could indicate conditions like the flu, pink eye, or gastroenteritis.
 Call your doctor for an appointment if these symptoms appear.

 When your child is weak